dnmfarrell/berrybrew/README.md

 The perlbrew for Windows Strawberry Perl!

+**NOTE: USING 5.36 and 5.38** To use the new `5.36` and `5.38` versions, you must update the URL we use to download the `releases.json` file:

+    berrybrew options download_url https://raw.githubusercontent.com/stevieb9/strawberryperl.com/gh-pages/releases.json

+...then run `berrybrew fetch` and `berrybrew install <version>` as usual.

 ###### [Click here to download the installer](download/berrybrewInstaller.exe?raw=true "berrybrew MSI installer")

 For a quick-start, jump to the [Install](#install) and [Commands](#commands)